gorlok/java-recaptcha/README.md

-# Google reCaptcha for Java
+# Google reCAPTCHA for Java

 Minimal Java web example of reCAPTCHA, using Java 7, Apache Tomcat and a plain Servlet.
 No extra requeriments.